artemkv/frontend_guidelines/README.md

 - TODO: only update what needs to be updated, to avoid re-rendering (i.e. don't update refs)
 - TODO: consider using lens
 - TODO: example

+### Business logic

+It might be quite an obvious thing, but don't put the actual business logic literally inside the reducer.
+Have a library of functions that do calculations and call those functions.
+Keep the complexity of a reducer to the minimum (should basically be a large flat `switch`).

 ## Isolated and well controlled side effects